Reckon APS Terms and Conditions

-6.3 The provision of the Licence is conditional upon you complying with the following:
+6.3 The provision of the Licence and access to Services (including for Third Party Inputs) is conditional upon you complying with the following:

 a) at your cost, provide appropriate access devices, software, operating conditions, cabling, telephone lines, modems, firewalls, security and business grade internet connections at appropriate and efficient speeds and any other relevant specifications of which you may be advised and relevant business processes relating to your use and access to the Services required for you to access and otherwise receive the benefit of the Services;

-b) all of our operating and security requirements and procedures relating to:
+b) all of our operating and security requirements and procedures or those that may be required by regulatory authorities such as the Australian Tax Office from time to time, including relating to:

 7 Authorised Users